Ever felt like your site’s loading slower?

 }

-$webp_quality = 80; // Adjust as needed
+$webp_quality = 80; // Adjust this value as needed

 if ($image !== false) {